HackYourFuture-CPH/corona-hack/README.md

 The mentors and the alumni that has joined is going to be a part of the groups just like everyone else.
 There will be no one functioning as "mentors" in the groups, but Benjamin, Marie and Daniel will work as facilitators.
 That means if you have any questions reach out to us!

+The groups can be [found here](groups.md).
+If someone is missing a group it is a mistake and please reach out

 The normal curriculum will be pushed 1 week.